 Roddy Gow OBE: Gow is the Founder and Chairman of the Asia Scotland Institute.
 He is also the Founding Partner of Canongate Partners, an international executive search consulting firm, and Chairman of the Plant for Peace Foundation (UK), which is focused on building a long term agrarian solution in Afghanistan.
 Awarded the OBE in 2002 for services to British Trade, Gow is also a Director of Oceana Energy (UK), a Board member of British American Business, a member of the International Advisory Council of Innovating Global Health and a Visiting Professor at London Metropolitan University.
 He is a member of the Queen’s Bodyguard for Scotland (Royal Company of Archers).
 He holds an MA degree from Trinity College, Cambridge University.

-Howard R. Sutherland: Sutherland is the General Counsel and Chief Compliance Officer for Telsey Advisory Group.
-Before joining Telsey, Sutherland was the General Counsel and Chief Compliance Officer for OTR Global, the General Counsel of C.E.
+Howard R. Sutherland: Sutherland is the General Counsel for a private family office.
+Before joining the family office, Sutherland was the General Counsel and Chief Compliance Officer for Telsey Advisory Group, OTR Global, the General Counsel of C.E.
 Unterberg, Towbin and the General Counsel of Collins Stewart LLC.
 Prior to that Sutherland was a corporate finance and M&A associate at Shearman & Sterling in London and New York, and a Senior Counsel in the Corporate Law group of Merrill Lynch in New York.